arifulhaqueuc/find-cheap-airfares/README.md

 ```

 ### Future Direction
-This project is still in phase 1 which is very early development phase.
 Next possible improvements are expected
-*Create more robust classifier
+	- Complete the build of classifier
-*Add some read life functionalities
+	- Add some real life functionalities

 ### Support / Found a bug?
 Here are the options
   (1) Please file an issue with detailed description.
   (2) If you know a possible solution, please create a new brnach, update the code and then submit pull request.

 ### General Disclaimer
 This is my personal repo and not an official product of any company.
 If you'd like to use this code, please keep it in your mind that, although I have tried to make it as error-free as possible, there's no warranty of a 100% bug free application.